tHarvey303/synthesizer/docs/source/advanced/config_options.rst

 Configuration Options
 =====================

-When installing Synthesizer it's possible to enable special behaviours by defining certain environment variables.
+Synthesizer uses C extensions for much of the heavy lifting done in the background.
+When installing Synthesizer it's possible to enable special behaviours and control the compilation of these C extensions by defining certain environment variables.

 - ``WITH_OPENMP`` controls whether the C extensions will be compiled with OpenMP threading enabled.
 This can be set to an arbitrary value to compiler with OpenMP or can be the file path to the OpenMP installation directory (specifically the directory containing the ``include`` and ``lib`` directories).
 This later option is useful for systems where OpenMP is not automatically detected like OSX when ``libomp`` has been installed with homebrew.
 - ``ENABLE_DEBUGGING_CHECKS`` turns on debugging checks within the C extensions.
 These (expensive) checks are extra consistency checks to ensure the code is behaving as expected.
 Turning these on will slow down the code significantly.